djalbat/reaction-with-style/README.md

 `;
 ```
-Similarly for class components.
+Similarly for class components in some cases.
-For example, if the `Button` class component is to be extended, it must first be amended:
+For example, if the `Button` class component is to be extended, its `render()` method must first be amended:
 ```js
 const { retrieveClassName } = withStyle;